Alice-Mary Higgins

-Alice-Mary Higgins (born 10 April 1975) is an Irish Independent politician who has served as a Senator for the National University since April 2016.
+Alice-Mary Higgins (born 10 April 1975) is an Irish independent politician who has served as a senator for the National University since April 2016.
 She became the leader of the Civil Engagement group in the 25th Seanad.
 She was the campaigns and policy officer at the National Women's Council of Ireland, and a board member of the European Women's Lobby.

-Early life
+Early life and education

-She is the daughter of Michael D. Higgins, a former Labour Party politician and the ninth and current President of Ireland.
+Higgins is the daughter of Michael D. Higgins, a former Labour Party politician and the ninth president of Ireland, and Sabina Higgins.

 Higgins studied English and philosophy at University College Dublin, and took an MPhil in theatre and cultural studies at Trinity College Dublin, and a Fulbright MA in sociology at The New School in New York City.

 Career

 Higgins stood for election to Seanad Éireann on the National University panel in April 2016 and was elected to the third and final seat on the 28th count.
-Higgins is the first woman elected to the NUI Panel in 35 years.

 She was an independent candidate for the Dublin constituency at the 2019 European Parliament election but was not elected.

 Higgins currently serves as a member of the executive committee of the European Parliamentary Forum for Sexual and Reproductive Rights, campaigning for gender equality, reproductive rights and equal access to healthcare for women.